shawnanastasio/shawnanastasio.github.io/_posts/2020-06-01-mainline-linux-xavier.markdown

 This means users will miss out on new features, upstream driver additions, and security fixes from the upstream Linux kernel project.

-Thankfully though, support Xavier SoC and a lot of its peripherals are present in recent Linux releases, so running a mainline kernel is possible (though NVIDIA's documentation certainly won't tell you how).
+Thankfully though, support for the Xavier SoC and a lot of its peripherals are present in recent Linux releases, so running a mainline kernel is possible (though NVIDIA's documentation certainly won't tell you how).
 Below we'll walk through the process of compiling a kernel from mainline sources and booting it on the Xavier.